Home » Blog » Seasonal Activities » Back to School » 3 Steps to Create Fun Back-to-School Music Mixer Activities

 Scatter Formation

-When using scatter formation it is often hard for students to partner up in groups of two.
+When using scatter formation it’s often hard for students to partner up in groups of two.
 When doing hand clap patterns, I usually allow students to partner up in groups of two or three.
-If they are already in a group of three and another person comes into their group, students should simply turn and create two groups of two without saying a word.
-Practice this prior to beginning the game.
+If they’re already in a group of three and another person comes into their group, students should (without saying a word) turn and create two groups of two.
+Practice this before beginning the game.
 The teacher can always hang back and slip in if a student can’t find a partner.

 Drawing of Scatter Formation for Music Mixer Activities